shmlkv/obsidian-prompt-assistant/README.md

 ### System Prompt

-Customize how the AI responds in Settings → Prompt Assistant → Edit System Prompt.
+Customize how the AI responds in Settings → AI Chat Assistant → Edit System Prompt.

 The default prompt is configured for CBT-style questioning, but you can change it to anything.